Chaired by John Cochrane

 George Shultz: But more importantly, Marty Feldstein says the same thing, if you’ve been reading his stuff.

 John Taylor: About what?
 Sorry.

-George Shultz: About him saying we’re getting to a bad time now.
+George Shultz: About the idea that we’re getting into a bad time now.

 John Taylor: Oh.
 Okay.

 Niall Ferguson: I mean, regulations… One of the regulation changes has been to increase skin in the game, so that you’re supposed to hold at least some of your CDOs and your own balance sheet.
 There has been some adjustment to increase skin in the game.
 On the point on trust, I looked recently at the kind of public trust numbers, and Wall Street is still at the bottom of the list, with the lowest trust, even below Congress, even below Facebook.
 So I think public trust in financial institutions remains at a very, very low level, and I think that’s partly because of the residual bitterness that the banks got bailed out.
 I mean, one thinks of the politics of this.
 The crisis had a very slow burn political backlash that took longer than I expected.
 I mean, it was pretty clear that it would be so cataclysmic for so many people that there would be some kind of populist reaction, especially if it appeared that the main beneficiaries of the bailout were the banks, and nobody went to jail.
 But it took ages for that to crystalize into what became Trumpism.
 And one of the puzzles that really isn’t relevant for this conversation is why that time lag was so great, and why it really was until 2016 that it crystalized?
 And why when it did crystalize, that populist mood, that it wasn’t Bernie Sanders that benefited.
 That it was Donald Trump.